 In Watercolors, Part II, students will continue with more of Audrey’s basic skill building in watercolor painting.This class is for those who’ve taken Audrey’s Watercolors classes recently or in the past.
 All others may take it with instructor permission.
 A list of watercolor paints, brushes, paper and sundries is available when you register.
 This class is presented via ZOOM only!

 Designed for those who wish to acquire or improve their basic skills in watercolor painting.
-You’ll be introduced to new skills and approaches each week, with plenty of class time to work on a painting and get instructor feedback.
-A list of student-grade watercolor paints, brushes, paper and sundries is available when you register.
-This is a Wednesday evening class.
+You’ll be introduced to new techniques and approaches each week, with plenty of class time to work on a painting and get instructor feedback.
+A list of watercolor paints, brushes, paper and sundries is available when you register.
+This class is presented solely via ZOOM.

-In this course, we will start with the basics of photography.
-We’ll cover the settings that all cameras share, to the basics of light and composition.
+In this course, we will start with the basics of photography, covering the settings that all cameras share, to the basics of light and composition.
 It doesn’t matter what kind of camera you have—from a smartphone to a DSLR—the basics of photography remain unchanged.
 If your camera is a phone, we’ll talk about some different camera apps that can give you the same controls that regular cameras have.
 The goal is to create great images.
 Understanding how your camera functions will help you make more compelling images that you can be proud of.
-Bring your camera of choice to class!
+The final class will be an editing workshop.
+Bring your camera of choice to our photography classes!